Opportunities for Students

 • Enrolled in a DC Public or Public Charter School, or affiliated with the Washington Archdiocese.

-• Enrolled in an after-school program with a provider who is either listed as a DCPS Partner or has previously been reviewed by Junior League of Washington through our Grants and Volunteer Resources program.
+• Enrolled in an after-school program with a provider who is either listed as a DCPS Partner or has previously been reviewed by the Junior League of Washington through our Grants and Volunteer Resources program.

-• Poems must be submitted by a teacher, school administrator, or program administrator as a PDF attachment via email to poetrycontest@jlw.org.
+• Poems must be submitted by a teacher, librarian, school administrator, or program administrator as a PDF attachment via email to poetrycontest@jlw.org.
 Multiple student entries per email are acceptable but each PDF may contain only one submission.

 Questions about the poetry contest can be directed to poetrycontest@jlw.org